For each function, find (a) ƒ(2) and (b) ƒ(-1). See Example 7. ƒ ... | Study Prep in Pearson+

 Introduction to Relations and Functions

-The domain is the set of all possible input values for a function, while the range is the set of all possible outputs.
-Knowing the domain helps determine if a function value can be found for a given input, such as checking if 2 or -1 is in the domain before evaluation.
+The domain of a function is the set of all possible input values, while the range is the set of all possible outputs.
+Knowing the domain ensures that the input values you evaluate, like 2 or -1, are valid inputs for the function.

 Recommended video: